Free Ohio Arrests & Criminal Records: Search Every OH County

 Source: Franklin County Sheriff’s Page12

-To assist find Ohio arrest records, the chart below includes the county sheriff’s online inmate roster if there is one available, their contact information, if they show mugshots online, and local jails’ phone number as well.
+To assist find Ohio arrest records, the chart below includes the county sheriff’s online inmate roster if there is one available, their contact information, if they show mugshots online, and local jails’ phone numbers:

 County Inmate Search Tool or Contact Page County Jail or Sheriff’s Office Phone Number Shows Mugshots?